TightShip/writeup-docs/README.md

-# writeup-docs
+# Writeup Messenger Documentation

-Welcome to the Writeup Messenger Documentation.
+Welcome to the documentation for Writeup Messenger.

-For a full table of contents, see (Summary)[SUMMARY.md]
+For a full table of contents, see the [summary](SUMMARY.md)